Assignment 3: String Formatting

 These three functions of the printf family each accept the same type of input strings and formatting codes, but differ slightly in how they are called or where the output is written.

 The "formatting codes" allow combining different types of values into a single output string.
-Review this C reference for sample uses of printf.
-The default printf writes the formatted output to your terminal; the snprintf variant writes the formatted output to a string buffer.
+Review this C reference for sample uses of printf. printf writes the formatted output to your terminal; the snprintf variant writes the formatted output to a string buffer.
 In the final arrangement, the workhorse vnprintf will underly both printf and snprintf.

-Your implementation must handle these formatting codes for converting arguments:
+Your implementation must handle these formatting codes:

 %c single character